Author Reginald Grünenberg

 Interior Each volume has a glossary of Japanese expressions and medical or otherwise scientific terms (altogether ≈300), a register of historical figures (≈100), a chronology and tables of historical units of measurements and currencies.
 The Complete Edition includes the author’s Afterword explaining the new literary genre ‘true historical fiction’.

-“The Discovery of the East Pole is a tableau of the colonial world, the rise of science in the 19th century and the birth of modern Japan.
-It is the epic of a natural scientist like Measuring of the World, philosophical like The Name of the Rose and enthralling like Shogun.
+“The Discovery of the East Pole is a tableau of the colonial world, the rise of science and the birth of modern Japan in the 19th century.
+It's the epic of a natural scientist like Measuring of the World, philosophical like Eco's The Name of the Rose, enthralling like Shogun and a metaphysical novel in the tradition of Goethe's Faust.
 With one important distinction.
 It’s a true story.”

 Twenty years later, the young and ambitious physician Philipp Franz von Siebold, enticed by the mysterious Basque nobleman Don Mastema, decides to become the “Humboldt of the Far East”.
 He leaves his Bavarian hometown Wuerzburg, enters the service of the Dutch Ministry of Colonies and travels to the Dutch East Indies.
 There he is immediately dispatched for the Dutch mission in Japan.
 After the perilous arrival in Nagasaki – his false Dutch identity was almost uncovered – he settles on the little prison-island Dejima that is exclusively reserved to the Dutch traders, the only foreigners officially tolerated in Japan since the seclusion of the country two centuries ago.
 A successful eye-surgery, the method of which being unknown to the Japanese, is the beginning of Siebold’s fabulous career as a surgeon, physician and healer.
 Moreover, he starts to teach all major western sciences to his Japanese students who are scientists themselves, coming from far to listen to “Shiboruto-sensei”.
 He founds a small university and is allowed to teach on the Japanese mainland, a privilege unheard of.
 His love affair with the young and beautiful Otaki leads to their marriage and their daughter Ine who is to become the first female physician in Japan.